sk4la/volatility3-docker/README.md

-# Volatility 3 Framework on Docker
+# Volatility 3 framework on Docker

-This repository hosts some ready-to-use Docker images embedding the newest Volatility 3 Framework.
+This repository hosts some ready-to-use Docker images embedding the newest Volatility 3 framework.
 Check the [official Volatility repository](https://github.com/volatilityfoundation/volatility3/) for more information.

 These images are based on the [Alpine Linux](https://alpinelinux.org/) distribution.